leap71/leap71.github.io/coding-for-engineers/4-classes.md

 Console.WriteLine(oLinsCar.strName());
 ```

-The output will be `Poor anonymous car` Because, that's the default value for the name.
+The output will be `Poor anonymous car`, because, that's the default value for the name.
 We should change that.

 Remember that constructors are just functions, and functions can have parameters.
 And we actually did add parameters to our constructor (but they had default values, so we did not need to provide them).